 About the Cambridge Art Association

-The Cambridge Art Association is a profound organization dedicated to enhancing the support and awareness for local artists from all art forms.
+The Cambridge Art Association is an organization dedicated to enhancing support and awareness for local artists.
 The Cambridge Art Association provides galleries and multiple exhibits to present a variety of different types of artwork to the Cambridge community.

 History of the Cambridge Art Association